Maciej-FV/data_jobs_python_project/README.md

 ![Visualization of Top Skills Likelihood](/3_Python_Project/images/likelihood_of_skills.png)

+*Likelihood of Skill being required in job postings in the US*

 **Insights:**
 - SQL is the most desired skill for both Data Analyst (51%) and Data Engineer (68%) being present in more than half of the job postings for those roles.
 In case of Data Scientists, the most in-demand skill is Python with 72% of presence in job postings.